-A more thoughtful approach to explaining why you want the position
+A better way to explain why you want the position

-- What past career successes could you potentially repeat at this company?
-In previous jobs, how did you meet or exceed your employers’ expectations?
-What problems did you play a major role in solving?
+How did you meet or exceed your employers’ expectations in previous jobs?
+What problems did you play a significant role in solving?
 What ideas did you introduce that helped the company save money or otherwise boost its bottom line?
 What lessons have you learned that you could apply in the future to create value for the potential employer?

-When you’re asked, “Why do you want to work here?”or “Why are you interested in this position?” in an actual interview situation, you want to deliver your prepared answer in a way that sounds polished but natural.
+In an actual interview situation, you want to deliver your prepared answer in a polished but natural way.
 Consider using one of the following lead-ins as the inspiration for crafting your tailored response:

-When faced with the question “Why do you want to work here?” (or other challenging ones like “Tell me about yourself” and “What are your greatest weaknesses?”), some job seekers freeze up because they worry that they’ll say the wrong thing.
+When faced with the question “Why do you want to work here?” (or other challenging ones like “Tell me about yourself” and “What are your greatest weaknesses?”), some job seekers freeze up, worried they’ll say the wrong thing.
 But if you anticipate the question and take time to prepare an answer before the interview, you’ll avoid feeling flummoxed — and your chances of hitting the mark with a winning answer will rise.

 Learn from Robert Half’s expert recruiters so you can build a talented team of employees or advance your career.
 Operating in over 300 locations worldwide, Robert Half is one of the top recruitment agencies in Toronto.
 Robert Half can provide you with assistance where and when you need it.